Roberta Flack exposed Killing Me Softly With His Song to the world – songwriter

 US singer Roberta Flack used “her artistry, her talent, her innovation and her heart” to expose the song Killing Me Softly With His Song to the world, the writer of the track has said.

-The soul star, who collaborated with musicians including Miles Davis and Donny Hathaway, died at the age of 88 on Monday, surrounded by her family.
+The soul star, who worked with musicians including Miles Davis and Donny Hathaway, died at the age of 88 on Monday, surrounded by her family.

-Flack’s version of the song, which was composed by Charles Fox and written by Lori Lieberman and Norman Gimbel, earned her two Grammys.
+Her version of the song, released in 1973, earned her two Grammys and went to number one in the charts in America.

-US songwriter Lieberman told the PA news agency that Flack “changed, not just me, but the whole world with with her music”.
+US songwriter Lori Lieberman, who co-wrote the lyrics with Norman Gimbel, told the PA news agency that Flack “changed, not just me, but the whole world with with her music”.

 The song was included on Lieberman’s first album with Capitol Records, inspired by a poem she had written about seeing Don McLean at a concert, and a song of his called Empty Chairs.